 };

-After pasting, wait for "Save & Deploy" in the upper right corner to be clickable, then click it, and then confirm and deploy again in the confirmation window that pops up.
+After pasting, wait for "Save & Deploy" in the upper right corner to become clickable, then click it.
+In the pop-up confirmation window, confirm and deploy again.

 https://my-translate-api.2124455076.workers.dev/?text=%E4%BD%A0%E5%A5%BD%E5%95%8A%E6%88%91%E7%9A%84%E6%9C%8B%E5%8F%8B&source_language=zh&target_language=en&secret=123456

-If you think this address is too long or not good, or if workers.dev may be blocked and cannot be accessed in China, and you don't want to use a proxy, you can bind your own domain name.
+If you think this address is too long or bad, or workers.dev may be blocked and inaccessible in China, and you don't want to use a proxy, you can bind your own domain name.

-First, you need to modify your domain name NS server to Cloudflare's.
+First, you need to modify your domain name's NS server to Cloudflare's.
 After it takes effect, return to the Cloudflare homepage https://dash.cloudflare.com/ and bind your domain name.

 After adding, return to your worker.
 Remember how to enter?
 Click "Workers & Pages" on the left.